John D. Mueller

-Mr. Mueller is also president of LBMC LLC, a firm in Washington, D.C. specializing in economic and financial-market forecasting and economic policy analysis.
-He has more than 30 years’ experience in those fields.
+Mr. Mueller retired in January 2015 as president of LBMC LLC, a firm in Washington, D.C. specializing in economic and financial-market forecasting and economic policy analysis.
+He has more than 35 years’ experience in those fields.
 Besides investment managers, Mr. Mueller has advised many American and foreign economic policymakers on monetary policy and exchange rates, policies for reducing unemployment, and income-tax, welfare and Social Security reform.
-He is author of Redeeming Economics: Rediscovering the Missing Element (ISI Books, 2010).
+He is author of Redeeming Economics: Rediscovering the Missing Element (ISI Books, 2010; updated paperback, 2014).
 From 1979 through 1988, Mr. Mueller was economist and speechwriter to then-Congressman Jack Kemp, mostly as Economic Counsel to the House Republican Conference (caucus) of which Kemp was chairman.
 In that capacity he drafted bills originating some key features of President Ronald Reagan’s tax cuts of 1981 and Tax Reform Act of 1986 and of Kemp’s 1988 presidential campaign.
 Mr. Mueller graduated in 1974 from Haverford College.

 John Paul II’s "Renewal" of the Church’s Economic Thought

 Published in Toward a More Humane Society: Practical Perspectives on the Social Thought of John Paul II.
 Conference at George Washington University on March 7, 1992